About the Author

 Hale: Expectations belong to the reader.
 I’m writing something else.

-Shaw: Your women — Monica, Valerie, and others — feel fully realized.
-They don’t function as extensions of Julian.
+Shaw: It’s noticeable that your women — like Monica and Valerie — don’t function as extensions of Julian.

 Hale: Most of them are living their own lives.
 Julian is significant, but he isn’t the center of everyone’s existence.
 Some people get pulled in more strongly than others — for their own reasons.